 Outdoor air pollution in cities is a major health problem.
 Much effort and money continue to be spent cleaning up pollution in the outdoor air.
 But air pollution can be a problem where you least expect it, in the place you may have thought was safest — your home.
 Although sites like https://filterking.com/air-filter-sizes/19x20x1a can provide you with the best filters for your homes and offices, one must take some additional steps to ensure complete protection.
-Many ordinary activities, such as cooking, heating, cooling, cleaning and redecorating, can cause the release and spread of indoor pollutants at home.
+Many ordinary activities, such as cooking, heating, cooling, cleaning and redecorating, can cause the release and spread of indoor pollutants at home, so is better to have the home organized, for this the use of different storage methods, for example using baskets is a great storage option for keeping safe things like toys or sheets.
 Studies have shown that the air in our homes can be even more polluted than outdoor air.
 Many Americans spend up to 90% of their time indoors, often at home.
 Therefore, breathing clean indoor air can have an important impact on health.
 People who are inside a great deal may be at greater risk of developing health problems, or having problems made worse by indoor air pollutants.
 These people include infants, young children, the elderly and those with chronic illnesses.
 According to https://homecareassistance.com/charleston/ – many factors determine whether pollutants in your home will affect your health.
 They include the presence, use and condition of pollutant sources, the level of pollutants both indoors and out, the amount of ventilation in your home, and your overall health.

 What are Biological Pollutants?